platzmanfan/liri-node-app/README.md

 What this is doing is takes the text from external file in this scenario my random.txt file and outputs them as a string and puts them into array!
 With this we can see that we can access text from external file and use that to call function to gives us some info!
+In this case i have I Want it That way into random.txt and that's why it will show up that song!
+But we can do this with movie and concerts aswell!!!

 ![](screenshots/do-what-it-says_result.png)